OpsLevel/terraform-provider-opslevel/docs/resources/filter.md

 Optional:

-- `case_insensitive` (Boolean) Option for determining whether to compare strings case-sensitively.
+- `case_insensitive` (Boolean, Deprecated) Option for determining whether to compare strings case-sensitively.
 Not settable for all predicate types.
 - `case_sensitive` (Boolean) Option for determining whether to compare strings case-sensitively.
 Not settable for all predicate types.
 - `key_data` (String) Additional data used by the predicate.
 This field is used by predicates with key = 'tags' to specify the tag key.
 For example, to create a predicate for services containing the tag 'db:mysql', set key_data = 'db' and value = 'mysql'.
 - `value` (String) The condition value used by the predicate.